agarwalvipin/open_cfa/LOS/Equity/Reading 46.md

 Since your estimated value is higher than the market price, you would conclude that Tata Motors is **undervalued** and recommend a **Buy**.

-> **⭐ CFA Exam Tip:** Valuation is as much an art as it is a science.
+> **⭐ <mark>EXAM TIP:</mark>:** Valuation is as much an art as it is a science.
 Your inputs (like growth rates) are estimates, and small changes can significantly alter the final value.
 The exam will test your ability to apply the models and interpret the output.
 Always be clear about the relationship: if your calculated value is greater than the market price, it's a buy (undervalued).

 -----